khimo/khimo.github.io/bli-guides/_help_drivers/PhilipsHueV2.md

 Available resources
 --------------------------------

-The Philips Hue driver supports commanding the lights, groups and scenes that are available for the configured user.
+The Philips Hue driver supports commanding the lights, groups, sensors and scenes that are available for the configured user.

 The following resource types are available:

- - **Light**: supports on/off control, dimming, setting color and color temperature.
  - **On Off Light**: supports on/off control.
  - **Dimmable Light**: supports on/off control and dimming.
  - **Color Temperature Light**: supports on/off control, dimming and setting